2016 ABC Supply 500

 The 2016 ABC Supply 500 was the 13th round of the 2016 IndyCar Series.
 The event took place at Pocono Raceway in Long Pond, Pennsylvania.
 It was the fourth consecutive year that the Verizon IndyCar Series had visited the track.
 The race also marked roughly one year since the fatal accident of Justin Wilson in the previous year's edition of the event.
 The race was originally scheduled to be run on Sunday, August 21, but heavy thunderstorms forced it to be moved to the following day.

 Report

+Practice

+Practice began on Saturday morning with a 90 minute session beginning at 9:00 a.m. local time.
+Early in the session, defending Pocono 500 champion, Ryan Hunter-Reay crashed at the exit of turn one.
+The car spun 180 degrees, and impacted the wall with the left side.
+Hunter-Reay was uninjured, but the chassis, the same one he used to win the 2014 Indianapolis 500, was damaged and the team went to a backup car.
+Later, Charlie Kimball spun at the apex of turn one and hit the wall with the rear of the car.
+Near the end of the session, Juan Pablo Montoya's car got loose in turn two, he corrected, and impacted the wall with the right side at the exit of the corner.
+Mikhail Aleshin was fastest with a speed of 221.932 mph.
+He was followed by his teammate James Hinchcliffe at 220.290 mph.
+Josef Newgarden, Alexander Rossi, and Carlos Munoz rounded out the top-five.

 Qualifying

 Qualifying took place on Saturday, August 20.
 Mikhail Aleshin surprised the field by securing his first pole position start with a two lap time of 1:21.6530, at an average speed of 220.6 mph (351.0 km/h); this marked Pocono as the third fastest oval on the IndyCar calendar, behind Indianapolis and Texas, respectively.
 This result also marked the first time a driver from Russia started on pole in an IndyCar Series event.
 Josef Newgarden qualified alongside him on the front row.
 Takuma Sato, Hélio Castroneves, and Carlos Muñoz rounded out the top five.
 Ryan Hunter-Reay did not participate in qualifying after sustaining heavy damage to his car in a practice accident earlier in the day, relegating him to a 22nd and last place start.